What is Brand Advocacy? How do You Build and Drive it?

 How to Find Your Brand's Advocates

 The next step of every brand is to attract its audience.
-The first step is to make them feel your brand’s presence.
-This is because people always trust brands they know, so one needs to have a fan base to attract an audience.
+The first step is to make them feel your brand's presence.
+People always trust brands they know, so one needs to have a fan base to attract an audience.
 For this purpose, one needs to have the right marketing tools.

 Who Is Your Audience?